mariuskiessling/phoenix-template/README.md

 specify the content of the footer.
 The list consists out of the keys `left`, `center`, `right`.

+**`margin`**: If no margin option is supplied the default margins (top &
+bottom: 1.25cm, left & right: 2cm) are used.
+They can be overwritten by supplying a list consisting of the keys `top`, `right`, `bottom`, `left`.
+The values provided in the list have to include a valid LaTeX unit.

 ## Trivia
 The name of this project is derived from the old _Phoenix_ coal mining area inside my hometown that is now partially rebuild and repurposed; something old